-Home to the world’s longest beach and “Jake the Alligator Man,” a visit here is both wacky and wonderful!
+Home to the world’s longest beach & “Jake the Alligator Man,” a visit here is both wacky & wonderful!

 The Long Beach Peninsula - including the towns of Long Beach, Seaview and Ilwaco among others - packs in several favorite seaside attractions, all in one area.
 You’ve got the kitschy, small-scale amusement park for the little ones.
 Mom and Dad will appreciate the fresh seafood, local breweries, and quaint cafes.
 And everyone can enjoy the 30 miles of uninterrupted beach - perfect for kite flying and sandcastle building.